shlomibitton/SONiC/doc/fw_dump_me/FW-Dump-Me-in-SONiC.md

 ### 3.7.2 Use-Cases

-There are 4 severity levels a "health" event can get:
-* Critical
-* Error
-* Warning
-* Notice

 1. During dump taking SDK is **blocked**, thus no events can arrive during this operation.

 2. If the user request for a dump and at the same time a FW dump is being taken, a proper message will display and the dump taking by the user will result as failure.

-The same result will be for a user requesting for a dump after a FW fatal event occur.
+3. If the user request for a dump after a FW event occur and a dump already taken, a proper message will display and the dump taking by the user will result as failure.

-3. After each event, when a dump taking is finished, a "re-arm" operation will enable recieving more "health" events and generate more dumps.
-But, if the trigger was by the FW as a result of a fatal case the daemon will log the events, if there are any, and **skip** the dump generation.
+4. If a FW event occur and a dump taken, the daemon will log all events from this point, if there are any, and **skip** the dump generation.

-4. The decision to take a dump will be by the 'severity' of the event.
-In this case the SDK will be blocked only if it is "severe enough" ('critical' and 'error' levels).
-For 'warning' and 'notice' a log entry will be added but no dump.

-5. If the event requires taking a dump, FW dump will be taken first as this is real time sensitive.
-A delay of 1-2 seconds will start to allow the SDK continue working and avoid blocking for too long period.
-After this delay a SDK dump will be triggered.

-6. The number of dumps will be limited to X dumps to avoid any scenario of dump request flood.
+5. The number of dumps will be limited to X dumps to avoid any scenario of dump request flood.

-7. The number of log entries will be limited to X to avoid log flooding.
+6. The number of log entries will be limited to X to avoid log flooding.

 ### 3.7.3 FW Dump Me communication with CLI